-Materiality has been calculated at £33,000 (2022: £25,000) which was based on 10% of the draft loss before tax for the year, which we have determined, in our professional judgement, to be the principal benchmark within the financial statements relevant to members of the company in assessing financial performance.
+Materiality has been calculated at £29,000 (2023: £33,000) which was based on 10% of the loss before tax for the year (2023: 10% of the loss before tax), which we have determined, in our professional judgement, to be the principal benchmark within the financial statements relevant to members of the company in assessing financial performance.
 The company is not yet revenue generating and is in a loss making position.
-We consider loss before tax to be the most significant determinant of the company's financial position and performance used by shareholders, whilst the company seeks to preserve cash as it seeks an investment.
-We have increased the benchmark from 5% in the prior year to 10% of loss before tax in the current year as a result of the reduced activity in the year leading to a reduced loss and fewer transactions.
+We consider loss before tax to be the most significant determinant of the company's financial position and performance used by shareholders, whilst the company seeks to preserve cash whilst seeking an investment.

-Performance materiality was set at 80% of headline materiality, which equates to £26,400 (2022:£17,500).
+Performance materiality was set at 80% of headline materiality (2023: 80%), which equates to £23,200 (2023: £26,400).
 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures.